syncfusion-content/wpf-docs/wpf/SfChart/EmptyPoints.md

 {% endhighlight %}

-By default, this property is false.
+By default, ShowEmptyPoints property is false.
 So the empty points will not be render as in below screenshots:

 ![](EmptyPoints_images/emptypoint_1.png)